NoamElul/cis-5300-final/data/data.md

 ## Twitter Hatespeech
 * Source: https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data
-  * Anything whose majority class was "hate speech" (0) was marked as "problematic"
+  * Dataset of tweets labeled by several labelers for hate speech, offensive language, or both.
+We preprocessed and only kept the text input, and a target indicating whether the text is problematic.
+Anything whose majority class was "hate speech" (0) was marked as "problematic" in our processed dataset.

 * Format:
   * `text`: Input.
 String.
-The text of the tweet/comment/post
+The text of the tweet.
   * `problematic`: Target.
 Boolean, as 1 or 0.
-Whether the text is problematic (that is, whether it is hate speech)
+Whether the text is hate speech.

 * Dataset size
   * Train: 12391 examples
   * Dev: 6196 examples
   * Test: 6196 examples

+* Examples (`text`, `problematic`)
+  * *"RT @Annnna_dav69: I hate trailer trash &#128567;"*, 1
+  * *"The irony is so deep you can use a shovel."*, 0

 ## Abusive Reddit Comments